FejixGUI/fejix/README.rst

     which may or may not be available at runtime.
     Simple to design, extend, port, and reimplement.

+Nice to have:

+* ability to **port existing projects** to Fejix:

+    Fejix has a few modules that implement legacy or not-so-cross-platform behaviors specifically to allow other libraries and programs to gradually migrate to it.

+* **clean code**:

+    ...which kinda makes sense, doesn't it?
+If you find something too complicated to read and extend, feel free to discuss it.

 ::

-    Note, however, that hardly anything has been implemented.
+    Note, however, that hardly anything has been done so far.

     This library is in its earliest development stage.